 See the Open Space Program's website: www.cliftonparkopenspaces.org

-Lenny Casper and Jim Flaherty, members of the Stewardship Subcommittee have refreshed the Trail Markers at Veterans Memorial Park & Mooney Carrese Forest in May 2021.
+Lenny Casper and Jim Flaherty, members of the Stewardship Subcommittee refreshed the Trail Markers at Veterans Memorial Park & Mooney Carrese Forest.
 Please see a new 2021 Trail Map below:

 The Blue Trail is now open at the Town's Dwaas Kill Nature Preserve!
 Thank you to Ryan Haug!
 You can start the Blue Trail at the Main Parking trailhead entrance off of Pierce Road.

 As with any visit to a public place, please practice current COVID-19 social distance requirements per NYS Department of Health and CDC guidelines.